On the Topology of J-Groups: Introduction and statement of the results

 Although Theorem \ref{thm_PROFINITE} might look like a complete answer to the question whether an abelian profinite group is a topological J-group, unfortunately, there are abelian profinite groups where this theorem cannot be applied:

 \begin{question} Is it true that the infinite product

 is a topological J-group?\footnote{For odd primes, the corresponding product is a topological J-group since it can be written as a product of topological J-groups.} \end{question} The profinite group in Question \ref{question_INFINITE_PRODUCT} contains a dense torsion subgroup but is itself not a torsion group, hence both parts of Theorem \ref{thm_PROFINITE} cannot be applied.
 Interestingly, it contains a closed copy of the group of $2$-adic integers, which is a topological J-group.\\ This shows that deciding whether an abelian profinite group is a topological J-group is difficult.
-For non-abelian groups, the situation is even worse since this class includes the non-abelian finite case which has still many open problems (see \cite{bernhardt2021}).
-It would be interesting to know whether some of the methods of finite J-groups in \cite{bernhardt2021} can be modified and carried over to profinite J-groups.
+For nonabelian groups, the situation is even worse since this class includes the nonabelian finite case which has still many open problems (see \cite{JGroups}).
+It would be interesting to know whether some of the methods of finite J-groups in \cite{JGroups} can be modified and carried over to profinite J-groups.
+This is the essence of a current project of the author together with Johannes Flake.

 This article is structured as follows: After introducing basic definitions and proving some elementary facts about topological J-groups in Section \ref{section_basic_definitions}, we deal with some necessary conditions for a topological group to be a topological J-group in Sections \ref{section_homotopy} and \ref{section_compact}.
 In Section \ref{section_homotopy}, we introduce facts about (free) loop groups and homotopy groups and use them to prove Theorem \ref{thm_HOMOTOPY} and other necessary conditions for a topological group to be a topological J-group that only depend on the homotopy type of the underlying space.
+In Section \ref {section_homotopy} you can also find the proof of Theorem \ref{thm_NILPOTENT}.
 In Section \ref{section_compact}, we introduce the notion of an exponent sequence of a compact group and use it to prove Theorem \ref{thm_COMPACT}.

 Afterwards, in Section \ref{section_j_rings} we use the concept of a topological J-ring to construct examples of topological J-groups.
 In particular, we prove Theorems \ref{thm_TVS} and \ref{thm_PROFINITE} stated in the introduction.
-Lastly, in Section \ref{section_nilpotent}, we deal with nilpotent Lie groups and Lie algebras and prove Theorem \ref{thm_NILPOTENT}.

 There are open problems spread over the whole article, labeled with the word \emph{Question}.